Specialist Mortgages for Social Workers

 Associate Medical Practitioners

-If you have struggled to get a mortgage as an Associate Practitioner, we can help you get any mortgage on the market.
+If you have struggled to get a mortgage as an Associate Practitioner, we can help you get any mortgage.
 We have access to lenders who understand your profession, and some will even lend if you can provide a contract offer letter.
 Medical practitioners who are self-employed position or work as a private healthcare professional.
 It is possible that income paid in a way that is tax efficient may make it difficult to provide a true reflection of your earnings.
 We work with lenders to present your case in such a way that your full earnings are taken into account.

 If you are looking to get your foot on the property ladder, remortgage to consolidate debt from training or travelling, buy to let mortgages or let to buy, we can let you know exactly how much you can borrow, what loan to value(ltv) we need to get to and offer you a range of competitive mortgage rates based on your individual criteria.